 Posted by: Chris Barylick

-Category: Apple TV, News, Software
+Category: News, Software

 You either love or hate Quicken, but you’ve got to admit it’s useful.

 Per AppleInsider, Intuit announced to customers on Thursday that it plans to release a “re-engineered” version of Quicken for Mac 2007 that will be compatible with the latest version of Apple’s Mac operating system, OS X 10.7 Lion.